 The Journey of the Mayflower

-Stile Antico is thrilled to announce the release of The Journey of the Mayflower, a film marking the 400th anniversary of the sailing of the Pilgrims from Plymouth on 16th September 1620.
-The film was made with support from the National Lottery through Arts Council England and the Stile Antico Foundation, and is now available to rent via Vimeo.
+Stile Antico is proud to share The Journey of the Mayflower, a film marking the 400th anniversary of the sailing of the Pilgrims from Plymouth on 16th September 1620.
+The film was made with support from the National Lottery through Arts Council England and the Stile Antico Foundation, and is available to rent via Vimeo.

 This hour-long performance breathes life into the story of the Pilgrims and the Mayflower crew.
 The drama is woven around extracts from ‘Of Plimouth Plantation’, the diary of William Bradford.
 Bradford was the colony’s first governor, and wrote a detailed account of the Pilgrims’ journey from the North of England, via the Low Countries, to New England.
 Our script, written for the group by dramatist Katharine Armitage, also gives voice to other characters whose words do not survive, seeking to shine a light on other aspects of this important and complex story – including the consequences for the native Wampanoag tribe of the Pilgrims’ arrival.
 Interspersed with the spoken text are full-length performances of some of the finest vocal music of the time.
 Musical gems by William Byrd, Orlando Gibbons, Thomas Tomkins, and others, bring this extraordinary tale to life with passion and immediacy.